the-nayab/Resume-Builder/README.md

-# CV Generator
+# Resume Builder

-CV Generator web application using Php and Bootstrap.
+It is an application that simplifies the task of creating a resume for individuals, built using PHP and Bootstrap